atlassian-labs/compiled/packages/eslint-plugin/src/rules/no-empty-styled-expression/README.md

 Discourages any `styled` expression to be used when passing empty arguments in `@compiled/react`.

-Passing an empty object or no object at all causes Compiled to build extra `div` elements as opposed to simply using a `div`.
+Passing an empty object or no object at all causes Compiled to build extra `div/span` elements, as opposed to simply using a `div`.
 This leads to reduced performance and is greatly discouraged.
 If a wrapper is necessary, opt to use a `div` or wrap it in the empty React fragment `<> <YourComponentHere></YourComponentHere> </>`.

 ---